original-picture/JUCE/README-fork.md

 - [ ] come up with a comprehensive list of manual tests to ensure behavior is correct
 - [ ] get rid of the `topLevelParent/ChildPeer` naming convention and just use parent/child
 - [ ] update the value of isInherentlyMinimised in setVisible and update the value of isInherentlyHidden in setMinimised
-- [ ] check if juce is globally keeping track of peer z order (child windows would break any assumptions about z-order juce is making based on, e.g., the order in which windows get focused)
+- [X] check if juce is globally keeping track of peer z order (child windows would break any assumptions about z-order juce is making based on, e.g., the order in which windows get focused)
-  - it's keeping track of peers globally, but it doesn't look like it cares about z-order
+  - it's keeping track of peers globally, but it doesn't look like it cares about z-order, so it's fine
+- [ ] add dummy implementations of all new virtual functions to the android and ios implementations so that the build doesn't fail on those platforms

 # Anticipated FAQ
 ### But doesn't JUCE already have a system for hierarchically organizing windows? (`nativeWindowToAttachTo` parameter of `Component::addToDesktop`)